-According to Macao’s Health Bureau (SSM), all the 46 COVID-19 patients in Macao have made a full recovery, and just one of the cases was classified as serious.
-The bureau has classified 44 of the cases as imported, while its has classified two as “connected to imported cases”.
+According to Macao’s Health Bureau (SSM), all the 46 Covid-19 patients in Macao have made a full recovery, and just one of the cases was classified as serious.
+The bureau has classified 44 of the cases as imported, while it has classified two as “connected to imported cases”.

 Ho also said his government would further push for the successful implementation of the “One Country, Two Systems” principle in line with local characteristics and contribute to the realisation of the Chinese dream of national rejuvenation, based on residents’ “loving the country and loving Macao.”

 The chief executive also admitted that the internal and external situation “still is complex and changeable,” because of which it was particularly important to heed the instructions given by President Xi Jinping’s inspection visit to Macao a year ago.

 Ho promised to continue working on Macao’s economic recovery, supporting small- and medium-sized enterprises (SMEs) with targeted measures in particular and promoting the adequate diversification of the economy, apart from continuing the “rigorous, effective and precise” fight against the pandemic.

 Macao’s first chief executive, National Committee of the Chinese People’s Political Consultative Conference (CPPCC) Edmund Ho Hau Wah, Macao’s second chief executive Fernando Chui Sai On, Central People’s Government Liaison Office in the MSAR Zhang Rongshun,

 A solemn flag-raising ceremony was held at Praça Flor de Lótus Dourada at 8 am on 20 December.
 According to a GCS statement, the ceremony was attended by 510 government representatives and guests.